 "Aren't we paying enough in taxes as it is?" one homeowner asked.
 "Eighty-eight percent of the school budget is paid for by local support as opposed to 42 percent in the rest of the state and now we're not even given a choice of what we want to pay for."

-Residents quoted BOE member Mitch Slater, the lone dissenter when it came time to approve a two-year contract with the Westfield Association of Administrators and Supervisors at the June 26th meeting of the BOE.
+Residents quoted BOE member Mitch Slater, the lone dissenter when it came time to approve a with the Westfield Association of Administrators and Supervisors at the June 26th meeting of the BOE.
 Slater advocated for a contract with a one-year wage freeze – "to better reflect the current economic conditions and to help drowning taxpayers catch their breath."

 Those opposed to the field agreed the funds could be put to better use to maintain the schools or enrich current academic programs.
 One resident referenced a father who spoke at the outreach meeting and stated that his daughter was bringing paper towels to school.